 19. Commercial Grade Dedication

 Example a.
-The inspectors identified qualification testing from a commercial thirdparty that was dedicated by performing a commercial grade survey.
+The inspectors identified qualification testing from a commercial third-party that was dedicated by performing a commercial grade survey.

 Minor because: The commercial grade survey identifies and verifies all the applicable critical characteristics needed for the testing and the vendor verified through receipt inspection that the critical characteristics were met.

-Greater-than-minor if: The commercial grade survey does not identify or verify applicable critical characteristics needed to perform the test or the survey relies on a third party accreditation such as NVLAP or A2LA for testing capabilities.
+Greater-than-minor if: The commercial grade survey does not identify or verify applicable critical characteristics needed to perform the test or the survey relies on a third-party accreditation such as NVLAP or A2LA for testing capabilities.
 The NRC currently has not accepted such accreditation for laboratory services other than specific instances for calibration as part of the commercial grade dedication process.

 Example b.
 A vendor’s dedication package did not include documented engineering evaluation of the critical characteristics.